 – Give a class on the brain before the season begins

-– Cite the behaviours you’re seeing in your athletes that you want to see more of
+– Cite the behaviors you’re seeing in your athletes that you want to see more of

 – Language is everything.
 Way more than the pretty banners, slogans and flashy goals we post throughout the gym (especially if we’re doing these things to fulfill a perception).
 The best gauge we have to the growth mindset culture within our gym is the language used with each other and to ourselves.
 Setting some standards and some things we will and won’t say could go a long way.